opennetworkinglab/int-host-reporter/README.md

 ## Deployment guide

+### Requirements

+- Kernel version v5.8 or higher.
+- The INT Host Reporter DaemonSet requires to be run in the privileged mode with access to the host network (`hostNetwork: true`).

 ### Install the K8s cluster

 The installation of a Kubernetes cluster is basically out of scope of this document.